theo546/my-arch-setup/README.md

 - earlyoom to prevent system freeze when running out of RAM
 - The iw CLI tool to manage wireless devices
 - The ncdu tool to know where the storage is used
+- The KDE Partition Manager tool

-*Note:* installing PulseEffects will cause PulseAudio to get replaced by pipewire-pulse which is a working drop-in replacement of PulseAudio.
+*Note:* installing EasyEffects will cause PulseAudio to get replaced by pipewire-pulse which is a working drop-in replacement of PulseAudio.

 Enable the `NetworkManager`, `SDDM`, `AppArmor`, `cups` and `avahi-daemon` service:
 ```